tmfg/digitraffic/pages/tukikanavat-en.md

 ---

-On the [Digitraffic status page](https://status.digitraffic.fi/), users can subscribe via email or feed to notices regarding service disruptions and maintenance breaks.
-The status service also has an API for querying the state of components and fetching service notices.
-We will also be notifying about API sunsets via the status page.
+On the [Digitraffic status page](https://status.digitraffic.fi/), users can see status of API endpoints and subscribe to ATOM feed for notices regarding service disruptions and maintenance breaks.
+We will also be notifying about API sunsets via the status page and in [API changes](/en/support/api-changes/) page.

 Open developer communities form the support channel for the Digitraffic service.
 The communities operate on open Google discussion groups where all discussion is